-is facing a generational adjustment of values, learning and working styles that will have a huge impact on how leaders think and act.
-Generation X and Generation Y will transform the nature
+The workplace is facing a generational adjustment of values, learning and working styles that will have a huge impact on how leaders think and act.
+Generation X and Generation Y will transform the nature of the workplace.

 Generation X (born 1965-1980 and approximately 55 million in North America) accept diversity; they are skeptical, pragmatic and practical, self-reliant, independent and individualistic; they reject authoritarianism and control; they were latchkey children and separate friends from family.
 They like a casual, friendly work environment, seek challenge, involvement and flexible learning arrangements.
 Work-life balance and family priorities are very important to Gen Xers.

 Generation Y (born 1981-1999 and approximately 80 million in North America) celebrate diversity; they are optimistic, inventive and individualistic; they rewrite the rules; they enjoy a pleasurable lifestyle; they don't see the relevance of most institutions; they are masters of technology and social media; were nurtured by their parents; see friends as family; like a collaborative supportive work environment and interactive work relationships; have high demands and expectations; want to work for companies that are socially responsible and they want a balanced life.